amithkm/RTFACT-7668/README.md

     - go to 'Admin > Import/Export > Repositories > Import'
     - select 'npm-local' under Import Repository from Path
     - browse to files and import the following, one at a time, waiting for npm index to complete between each step (can take 3 minutes, watch log)
-        - /from-npm/no-namespace/1.0.0
+        - `/from-npm/no-namespace/1.0.0`
-        - /from-npm/no-namespace/1.1.0
+        - `/from-npm/no-namespace/1.1.0`
-        - /from-npm/types-namespace/@types
+        - `/from-npm/types-namespace/@types`
-        - /from-npm/types-namespace
+        - `/from-npm/types-namespace`
-    - Under artifats browser, right click + delete eslint-visitor-keys@1.0.0 from root (not types)
+    - Under artifacts browser, right click + delete eslint-visitor-keys@1.0.0 from root (not types)
         - http://localhost:8081/artifactory/webapp/#/artifacts/browse/tree/General/npm-local/eslint-visitor-keys-1.0.0.tgz
-    - back in admin import, reimport /from-npm/no-namespace/1.0.0
+    - Go back to 'Admin > Import/Export > Repositories > Import', reimport `/from-npm/no-namespace/1.0.0`

 4. Replicate issue in the host
     - in the host: